ever-co/ever-gauzy/README.md

 ### Production

--   Check [Gauzy Pulumi](https://github.com/ever-co/gauzy-pulumi) project, it will make Clouds deployments possible with a single command (`pulumi up`)
+-   Check [Gauzy Pulumi](https://github.com/ever-co/gauzy-pulumi) project, it makes Clouds deployments possible with a single command (`pulumi up`)

-Note: it's WIP, currently supports AWS EKS (Kubernetes) and Fargate Clusters (for web app and backend api), Application Load Balancers and AWS RDS Serverless PostgreSQL DB deployments.
+Note: it currently supports AWS EKS (Kubernetes) for development and production (recommended) with Application Load Balancers and AWS RDS Serverless PostgreSQL DB deployments.
+In addition, we implemented deployments to ECS EC2 and Fargate Clusters.

 ## Technology Stack